Test Automation as a Service: The Complete Guide to TAaS

 Automation as a service’s surge in popularity is not accidental: as more organizations discover the benefits of turnkey automation services and find a way to incorporate them into their software development and testing routine, we can expect TAaS to be featured in even more projects.
 Here is when it makes particular sense to use automated software testing as a service:

 • You want to speed up your release cycle.
-In a highly competitive world, where any new software solution is guaranteed to race against several established rivals, the ability to release software fast and with fewer bugs becomes a crucial advantage.
+In a highly competitive world, where any new software solution will face several established rivals, the ability to release software fast and with fewer bugs becomes a crucial advantage.
 Automated testing helps shorten the release cycle without sacrificing the quality.

 • You lack in-house resources or expertise.
 Establishing testing automation from the ground up is a big endeavor that requires strong AQA expertise and enough resources to fill key roles.
 With TAaS, you can find specialists even with the rarest expertise and quickly assemble the perfect team.